White-label agency support

 • Use this when client accounts need technical execution without hiring a full-time specialist.

-• Use this when account managers need client-safe notes and internal clarity after each change.
+• Use this when account managers need client-safe notes and clear team context after each change.

 • Use this when recurring delivery risk is higher than the cost of keeping technical support available.